Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 You have the obvious variations – size, speciality and story focus – but there are several markets that stand out because they are the most unusual of their kind.

-Take Strasbourg, for example: it is France's oldest Christmas market, or Lyon, which is the most artistic, with eye-popping multi-coloured creations.
-Yet others are famous for different reasons — amazing lighting, an offbeat theme or simple beauty and ambience.
+Take Strasbourg, for example: it is France's oldest Christmas market, or Lyon, which is the most artistic, with eye-popping multi-colored creations.

 Many also happen to be located in fantastic French cities, which you can enjoy at a time of year when the crush of summer tourists is over.
-If you want to make the most of your visit and turn it into a true holiday, make sure you take a reliable guidebook with you, one that truly understands France.
-(Here's one of my favourites.)

 The one-of-a-kind Christmas markets France does best